 What do you want from a friend?
-How much have you grown with your friend of 2 or 5 years?
+How much have you grown with your friend in two or five years?

 The world-class advice goes if you want to be successful, walk with successful people.
 That is somewhat true.
 But how do you define success?
 We all describe our success differently.
-So take the time to decide what success means to you.
+So, take the time to decide what success means to you.
 Then use your parameter of success to look for what you want from a friend.
-A friend can help you grow!

-It seems Laura is proud of her job, has the patience to produce superior service, and self-discipline to clean after her employer, Allison.
+It seems Laura is proud of herself and her job, has the patience to produce superior service, and self-discipline to clean after her employer, Allis.

 Eno is proud and yet asks for help.
-She gives anonymously to people in need — — food, education, training, and job.
+She gives anonymously to people in need — food, education, training, and jobs.
 Her pride embodies giving, humility, creativity, and compassion.

 Patience is a virtue that drives our lives.
 Every good thing takes time and effort.
 For example, open your closet and pick out two pairs of pants from different brands.
 Turn each inside out.
 Do you notice the difference?

 Or eat fast food and restaurant food.
 Did you experience the difference, and WHY?
-It takes time and effort to prepare food or make a tailored trouser.
+It takes time and effort to prepare food or make tailored trousers.

 Do we treat waiters nicely and give them a generous tip?
 What happens when we get stuck in traffic?
-Or, wait on the line for a cashier who is slow or being distracted by other customers?
+Or wait in the line for a cashier who is slow or being distracted by other customers?

-Pay attention to an acquaintance when she/he is waiting on the line or when she/he interacts with other drivers on a busy highway.
+Please pay attention to an acquaintance when she/he is waiting in the line or when she/he interacts with other drivers on a busy highway.
 Does he/she practice patience?

 Mika grabs time and money management because it helps her meet her goals.
 She embraces and accepts NO and uses it to her advantage.
 She values life and people and schedules time to be with her family and friends.

-Who is your new friend?
-Meet Shelly.
-Shelly works full- time and has two teen daughters.
+Meet Shelly in a doctor’s office.
+Shelly works full-time and has two teen daughters.
 She arrived late to the doctor’s appointment and complained to no one in particular, “I watched Netflix until 5 am this morning, and I’m so tired.”

-Friends can learn from each other or one another.
+Friends can learn from each other.
 A true friend can change your life for the better.
-Choose your friend wisely and look for three advanced skills — pride, patience, and self-discipline.